What Makes Metal Detection in the Food Industry Different?May 12, 2021

 Product Effect and Metal Detection

-Product Effect is the magnetic and conductive properties of a product.
-Whether frozen, liquid, solid or powder, when the product travels through the aperture of the metal detector, it will, by nature, have some effect on the coils inside the head of the detector.
-Metal detectors must somehow factor this in and find a way to “eliminate” it or ignore it.
-This process should be cared for not only during setup, but on a regularly scheduled basis, especially when a new batch of product is run or during a shift change.
-In a manner of speaking, the detector needs to “learn” what is the product effect and the vibration or interference that exists in the surrounding environment.
-The detector will naturally discover these properties and can then be set to a baseline – a setting in which the product (a clean product) and it’s container (paper, cardboard or other non-magnetic housing) moves through the detector without setting of a detection alarm and the associated reject device.
+This is the magnetic and conductive properties of a product.
+Whether frozen, liquid, solid or powder, the product will have some effect on the coils inside the aperture of the detector.
+After factoring this in, metal detectors must “eliminate” it or ignore it.
+This process should be cared for during setup, AND on a regularly scheduled basis.
+This is especially true when a new batch of product is run or during a shift change.
+In a manner of speaking, the detector needs to “learn” what is the product effect and any interference in the surrounding environment.
+The detector will naturally discover these properties.
+Thus, you can set a baseline for production.
+This is a setting in which the clean product and it’s container moves through the detector without setting off the reject device.

-When working to determine and resolve product effect, keep these things in mind:
+When working to determine and resolve the effect of the product, keep these things in mind:

 Sensitivity Setting + Product Effect + Contaminant Value = Reject Alarm

-In an ideal scenario, the Sensitivity Setting and Product Effect should be just below the Reject Alarm threshold; this means even the smallest contaminant can be detected.
-Fluctuations in Product Effect can create an undesired “gray area.”
+In an ideal scenario, the Sensitivity Setting and Product Effect should be just below the Reject Alarm threshold.
+This means even the smallest contaminant can be detected.
+Fluctuations in the Effect can create an undesired “gray area.”
 To avoid a false positive (the largest portion the gray area), the Sensitivity Setting will have to be lower.
 But this in turn requires the Contaminant Value to be larger in order to have consistent detection.

 2) The larger the deviation in Product Effect, the less sensitive your detector will be.

-The orientation of the product in the aperture can also alter Product Effect.
+The orientation of the product in the aperture can also alter Effect the product has on the system.
 Imagine the difference between throwing a pebble in a glass smooth lake and doing a cannonball off the dock.
 The splash is the Product Effect.
 Upon entering the magnetic field of the detector, the product creates a ‘splash’ in the field.
-Given that metal detectors function on a balanced field principle, the amount of ‘splash’ is what determines whether a metal detector is seeing product effect, or product effect AND contaminant.
+Metal detectors function on a balanced field principle.
+Thus, the ‘splash’ determines whether a detector is seeing product effect, or is adding the effect AND contaminant together.

 3) Always run the product which will create the worst-case product effect value to avoid a false positive and reject.